Here's Exactly What You Need To Know to Pass Your California Driving Test

 What to know the day of your California driving test

 First, get to the DMV early!
 If you're late, they'll ask you to reschedule.
 Once you arrive, you'll go inside the DMV with your licensed driver to check-in.
 This is when you'll need your paperwork handy.
-After check-in, the DMV rep will ask you to go outside and pull your car around (your licensed driver needs to be with you) to the side of the building where the behind-the-wheel tests starts.
+After check-in, the DMV rep will ask you to go outside and pull your car around (your licensed driver needs to be with you) to the side of the building where the behind-the-wheel tests start.
 You'll wait there in the testing line until an examiner comes out to meet you.

 The examiner will come to the driver's side window to ask for their Driver's License, your permit, as well as the registration and insurance for the vehicle.
 Your licensed driver will then get out (and can wait inside the DMV for you) and the examiner will begin the test, which starts with the vehicle safety check.
 They'll ask you to show them the car's hazard lights, left and right blinker, horn as well as hand signals.
 Then you'll start the driving portion of the test.